psy-ex/metrics/README.md

-The Psychovisual Experts group presents `metrics`, a video quality assessment toolkit that provides a suite of scripts for measuring and comparing video codecs using metrics such as SSIMULACRA2, Butteraugli (3pnorm), and XPSNR.
-The project includes modules for processing video files, running video encoding, and generating both numerical and visual reports from quality metrics.
+The Psychovisual Experts group presents `metrics`, a video quality assessment toolkit that provides a suite of scripts for measuring and comparing video codecs using metrics such as:

+- Average SSIMULACRA2 across frames
+- Average Butteraugli (3pnorm) across frames
+- Weighted XPSNR
+- VMAF NEG (Harmonic Mean)
+- VMAF
+- SSIM
+- PSNR We include modules for processing video files, running video encoding, and generating both numerical and visual reports from quality metrics.

 The four main scripts are: